Blendify/blender-manual/blender_docs/manual/physics/soft_body/introduction.rst

   :kbd:`Ctrl-B` for all selected objects or click on *Free Bake* for the current Soft Body system.
 - If the mesh changes the simulation is not calculated anew.

-For renderfarms, it is best to bake all the physics systems, and then copy the blendcache to the renderfarm as well.
+For render farms, it is best to bake all the physics systems, and then copy the blendcache to the render farm as well.

 Interaction in Real-Time